mgorav/semantic-data-catalog/README.md

 The result of the similarity search and retrieval is usually a ranked list of vectors that have the highest similarity scores with the query vector.
 You can then access the corresponding raw data associated with each vector from the original source or index.

+In 2023, there is a rising number of “vector databases” which are specifically built to store and search vector embeddings - some of the more popular ones include:
+- Weaviate
+- Milvus
+- Qdrant
+- Vespa
+- Pinecon

 ## Model & Embedding
 In this blog, I will be using [OWL2Vec2 - embedding of OWN ontology](https://arxiv.org/abs/2009.14654).
 There is refernce